 Romans 10:13-15 (CEV)

 AfriGO was started by SIM in 2016 and published 10 issues before AIM joined them in 2019.
-Both SIM and AIM are deeply committed to working with the African Church to mobilise into missions.
+Both SIM and AIM are deeply committed to working with the African Church to mobilize into missions.
 Click on either logo below to visit their websites and learn more about how you can be used in the Great Commission to reach the nations.
 African missions is vital to fulfilling Jesus' words!